phargobikcin/dainty/README.md

 Goals:
-- have 3 tope level parts: main, key terms index, bib notes
+- have 2 top level parts:
+  - main
+  - key terms index
 - integrate with emacs and/or standalone
 - ability to print x4 cards onto one 1 A4 if needed